 Discussions were held with Mr. Stacy who has been involved with real estate in Hazard and the surrounding area for over 30 years.
-Based on these discussions, it was gleaned that due to the local economy and scarcity of developable lots, there are very few spec or tract-built homes completed in the region.
+Based on these discussions, it was gleaned that due to the local economy and scarcity of developable lots, there are very few spec or tract-built homes completed in Perry County.
 The custom home market, where homes can range over a million dollars, is often relegated to higher income buyers, such as doctors and attorneys, or those involved in ownership in the coal industry.
-Mr. Stacy provided some data on Meadows Subdivision, located off Highway 80 on the western side of the county, indicating 25% to 30% of the lots have been built out, but 60% of the lots have been sold.
-The subdivision is slowly absorbing with custom homes generally built for higher income homeowners.

 The downfall of the coal industry on the local and regional economy has hit the once strong middle class hard resulting in less demand for new homes compared to years past.
 It was noted the primary builder in the market who was serving lower-to-middle class homebuyers was Housing Development Alliance (HDA) who is aiming to serve households under 120% AMI as well as residents impacted by the flooding.

-Mr. Stacy also indicated there is significant demand for rental housing in nearby Hazard and Perry County, especially at affordable rates.
+Mr. Stacy also indicated there is significant demand for rental housing in Hazard and Perry County, especially at affordable rates.
 However, due to high costs, construction it is difficult to build affordable units.
 Most apartment development that has occurred over the past five years has been aimed at employees of Hazard ARH Regional Medical Center located in Hazard; particularly doctors or well-paid administrators or traveling nurses.
 These units have generally been two-bedroom townhomes and apartments with rents between \$1,200 and \$1,500 per month plus utilities.

-Overall, Mr. Stacy believed demand existed for homes in the subject development, but did not quantify a number, and if some multi-family development could be implemented, it would be in demand as well.
+Overall, Mr. Stacy believed demand existed for the proposed subject's 95 lots and if some multi-family development could be implemented, it would be in high demand as well.